-If you’ve already got a dashboard camera, then you’ll probably know all about the fantastic features that help to keep drivers safe.
-What you might now know however is that your current dash cam may be severely outdated, with better features on newer models making it easier to share footage with friends and family or provide video evidence to insurance providers or the police.
-Here are 5 reasons why now is the time to upgrade your current dash cam, with Halfords offering a whopping 20% off a brand new Nextbase dash cam when you trade in your old one!
+If you’ve already got a dash cam, then you’ll probably know all about the fantastic features that help to keep drivers safe.
+What you might not know, however, is that your current dash cam may be severely outdated, with better features on newer models making it easier to share footage with friends and family or provide video evidence to insurance providers or the police.

 Just like other video cameras, dash cams record using specific video sizes, with larger pixel numbers indicating higher quality video and images.
-Older dash cams may record in 480p or 720p (the height of the video in pixels) which is ok, but way lower than what newer dash cams are capable of.
+Older dash cams may record in 480p or 720p (the height of the video in pixels) and while this is okay, it’s a lot lower than what newer dash cams are capable of.
 By not recording at a minimum of 1080p (the standard for high-definition video), video may come out blurry or grainy on larger displays, with a lack of detail in each frame potentially resulting in your insurer being unable to use your video as evidence.
-Check out just how much sharper and clearer the images are on a Nextbase dash cam compared to cheaper alternative in the video below.

-By opting for a higher resolution camera, you’ll have access to sharp and crisp images that won’t suffer from display problems, making life much easier for whoever is watching or making decisions based on the footage.
-For the best possible quality, opt for a 4K dash cam.
+By opting for a higher resolution camera, such as 1080p, 1440p or 4K, you’ll have access to sharp and crisp images that won’t suffer from display problems, making life much easier for whoever is watching or making decisions based on the footage.
+For the best possible quality, we’d recommend a 4K dash cam.
 These cameras offer incredibly high-quality images and you’ll be able to make out things like number plates and faces, even if the vehicle or person is far away from the camera.

 Despite there being less traffic on the road, night-time driving can actually be more dangerous thanks to a lack of natural light.
 Most dash cams come with low light features that allow video recording to continue even in the dark, but older cameras may create grainy, barely visible video that may not be of any use to the police or insurers.

 Investing in a dash cam with enhanced low-light recording means you’ll be able to see much more on the video, even if it has been recorded on an unlit road.
-For unrivalled night-time video recording, dash cams with built-in Sony Starvis technology are some of the best, but the mid-range Nextbase 512GW also offers excellent recording in the dark.
+For unrivalled night-time video recording, BlackVue dash cams with built-in Sony STARVIS image sensor technology are some of the best, while Nextbase and Garmin offer some great mid-range options with light sensor technology too.